unlocKing/iptv/README.md

 3. copy your wanted streams from `streams` into `private` or create your own `.json` files.

+Some of the streams will only work with [back-to/plugins](https://github.com/back-to/plugins)

 **Example**

 only valid json files will work.